kwasniew/hyperbook/manuscript/ch7.md

 };
 ```
 The event is the underlying `MessageEvent` from the WebSocket API.
 You parse the `data` property of the event.
 If the data is a valid JSON post, you add it to the beginning of the post list.
-In case of a parsing error you don't change the state of the application.
+In case of a parsing error, you don't change the state of the application.

 Plug the subscription and the action into the application:
 ```js